Bounded Languages Described by GF(2)-grammars: Subsets of a*b* through Algebraic Expressions

 We will consider $\final(C)$, $\Left(C)$ and $\Right(C)$ to be the coefficients of the system.
 While we do not know their \emph{exact} values, the following is known: $\final(C)$ is $0$ or $b$, $\Left(C) \in \A$ as a formal power series that corresponds to a 2-automatic language over an alphabet $\{a\}$ and, similarly, $\Right(C) \in \B$.

-Denote is the number of nonterminals in the original GF(2)-grammar by $n$, (so there are $n$ nonterminals of type $a \to b$ in the new GF(2)-grammar), a column vector of values $\Center(C)$ by $x$ and a column vector of values $\final(C)$ in the same order by $f$.
+Denote the number of nonterminals in the original GF(2)-grammar by $n$, (so there are $n$ nonterminals of type $a \to b$ in the new GF(2)-grammar), a column vector of values $\Center(C)$ by $x$ and a column vector of values $\final(C)$ in the same order by $f$.
 Let us fix the numeration of nonterminals $C$ of the old GF(2)-grammar.
-After that, we can use them as ``numbers'' of rows and columns of matrices.
+After that, we can use them as the ``indices'' of rows and columns of matrices.

 Let $I$ be an identity matrix of dimension $n \times n$, $A$ be a $n \times n$ matrix with the sum of $\Left(D)$ over all rules $C \to DE$ of the original grammar standing on the intersection of $C$-th row and $E$-th column: